serverless/dashboard/node/packages/aws-lambda-sdk/docs/sdk-trace.md

 ### `node.http.request` & `node.https.request`

+_If not disabled by [configuration settings](../README.md#configuration-options)_

-Covers HTTP and HTTPS request as made in context of function logic
+Covers HTTP and HTTPS requests as made in context of function logic

 #### Tags